 House Bill 18-1086, “Community College Bachelor Science Degree Nursing,” became law in March of 2018, setting the stage for CCCS colleges to offer a Bachelor of Science in Nursing (BSN) degree.

-CCCS developed this legislation in response to requests from healthcare providers who expressed concern about the state’s looming shortage of registered nurses (RNs) and their growing need to employ RNs with a bachelor’s degree.
-The bill received robust support from a significant number of healthcare providers and industry organizations, economic development organizations and local elected officials.
+CCCS developed this legislation in response to healthcare providers who expressed concern about the state’s looming shortage of registered nurses (RNs) and their growing need to employ RNs with a bachelor’s degree.
+The bill received robust support from a significant number of healthcare providers and industry organizations, economic development organizations, and elected officials.

 Several CCCS colleges leveraged their existing two-year nursing programs and launched new BSN programs in fall 2020, including Arapahoe Community College, Front Range Community College, Pikes Peak Community College, and Pueblo Community, and have already enrolled over 300 students collectively.